oren/oren.github.io/workshops/nunchi/README.md

 ![3 liberating structures](nunchi.png)

 ## Learning Outcomes:
+* Increase your Nunchi (situational awareness) with people you care for.
+* What is Nunchi (눈치)?

+Optional outcomes:
 * What is LS?
+* How to use LS?
-* What situations can you use LS?
+* What situation can you use LS?
-* How to increase your Nunchi (recognition of feelings) using LS?

 ## Agenda
 1. List of things (5 minutes)
 2. Ecocycle (5 minutes)
 3. Coaching style (10 minutes)
-4. LS crash course (5 minutes)
+4. LS crash course (optional.
+5 minutes)
 5. W3 - What, So What, Now What (5 minutes)

 ## Concepts and terminology